martinbremmer/cyclonedds/docs/dev/dds_security_effort.md

 The DDSI Port doesn't have to be a big bang.
 It can be split up into various different pull requests.
 Examples are
-- Extend configuration XML parsing with the security configuration.
+- Extend configuration XML parsing with the security configuration (in progress).
 - Extend nn_qos with security related policies.
-Fill them with values from the configuration when applicable.
+Fill them with values from the configuration when applicable (in progress).
-- Extend parameter list sending/receiving with security parameters.
 - Add DDS Security endpoints that are non-volatile.
 - Add DDS Security endpoint that is volatile.
 This change has more impact than all the non-volatile endpoints combined.